Bridging the physical/digital divide with immersive technologies:

 Digital augmentation – entering the age of the cyborg

 But beyond this, we’re seeing increasing interest from businesses in the technologies that make up augmented reality (AR).
-From the visual technologies we’re probably all familiar with, through haptics, sound, smells to brain-controlled devices and avatars there is growing potential for blurring between the physical and digital worlds.
+From the visual technologies we’re probably all familiar with to haptics, sound, and smells to brain-controlled devices and avatars, there is growing potential for blurring between the physical and digital worlds.
 Human augmentation expert Helen Papagiannis talks about the need to design technology to allow for ‘human moments’, for the person to be visible rather than hidden behind the device.

 Immersive technologies in practice

-This long weekend, I want to leave you with three videos from 2012, 2016 and 2021 for inspiration.
+This long weekend, I want to leave you with three videos from 2012, 2016, and 2021 for inspiration.
 Describing Paralympic athletes as ‘Superhumans,’ they provide amazing insight into how disabilities need not hold people back.
-Live Paralympic events finish on September 5, but this is the age of on-demand video.

 Take inspiration from them to explore the immersive technologies that could help your organization merge the digital and physical so that your employees can become superhumans too.